 However, don’t worry if you don’t time your trip for the dry season because your chances of seeing elephants during the rainy season are fairly high too and elephants can be seen all year round.
 During my second trip to Udawalawe I visited during April, and there were tons of baby elephants as mating season is during the wet season.

-As I mentioned above, Yala National Park is closed to the public from early September to mid to late October each year, so if you are visiting southern Sri Lanka during this time you should head to Udawalawe National Park instead.
+As I mentioned above, Yala National Park is usually closed to the public from early September to mid to late October each year, so if you are visiting southern Sri Lanka during this time you should head to Udawalawe National Park instead.

 What to expect on a wildlife safari in Udawalawe National Park

 Once you get to the park, you’ll be driven to the ticket office where you need to pay the park entrance fee.
 If you don’t have any Sri Lankan Rupees on you the office also takes Visa or Mastercard payments.
 Occasionally you will have a driver and a separate spotter, who is tasked with keeping an eye out for birds, elephants, crocodiles and monkeys.
-In my case, my driver was the spotter and had 20/20 vision – it was incredible!
-He would point out faraway animals to me and sometimes it still took me a while to see what he saw, even through my 300 mm zoom lens.

 The drive through the park can be bumpy and rough and it’s not uncommon for jeeps to be vying for the best spots when an animal is spotted.
 You are not allowed to drive up close to the animals or harass them, but I’m sorry to say that some drivers blatantly chased elephants through the park so their guests could get a better photo – don’t be that tourist!
+In some cases elephants have even been known to “fight back” and attack jeeps.

 Don’t encourage your driver to chase or corner wild animals!
 Click here for 15 things to avoid doing in Sri Lanka!

-During my time in Udawalawe National Park I saw a small herd of elephants as well as approximately a dozen single elephants (male).
-One of the most memorable moments of the safari was when we ventured away from the other jeeps and stumbled upon one lone male elephant.
 We watched him, silently, for approximately 20 minutes as he walked back and forth gathering leaves – he even reached up high for leaves from a tree!

 In addition to the dozens of elephants you might also see kingfishers, crocodiles, eagles, buffalo, peacocks, deer and monkeys on an Udawalawe safari drive.